 During this stage, members are beginning to voice their individual differences, join with others who share the same beliefs, and jockey for position in the group.
 The group should help members to voice their views, and to achieve consensus (or commonality of views) about their purpose and priorities.
 This stage is often called the stage of rebellion and is identified in a group by members of the group challenging the leader or the general behaviour in the group.

 In this stage, members are beginning to share a common commitment to the purpose of the group, including to its overall goals and how each of the goals can be achieved.
 The group should focus on continuing to clarify the roles and behaviour of each member, and a clear and workable structure and process for the group to achieve its goals.
 This is the stage of creating norms and ways of operating for the group.

 In this stage, the group is working effectively and efficiently toward achieving its goals.
 During this stage, the style of leadership is barely evident from an individual, as members take on stronger participation and involvement in the group process – shared leadership.
 This stage is often called the stage of autonomy and co-dependency where the members of the group are dependent on each other and do not require a leader to control them.
 The cooperative coherence of the group means that everyone gets along and contributes so that they do not let down the group.
 This is the productive stage of the group where the group fulfils its aims and goals.

 At this stage, the group finishes.
 Groups approach this stage in different ways.
 Sometimes termination is associated with celebration and partying.
 Other times this stage is associated with sadness and commiseration.
 Other times it just happens and people unemotionally walk away from the group.
 It depends on the situation, purpose and participants as to which one of the termination scenarios occurs.
 It really depends if the group is a primary or secondary group in nature.

-How did your group develop in accordance with these stages?
+How will your group develop in accordance with these stages?

 Determinants of autonomy goal.